caitlinmillar/Backend_Concert/README.md

 For started our project by defining our MVP.
 We decided the most integral logic of the application would be:

 - creating, removing and updating concert details
+- creating, removing and updating attendee details
-- adding and removing attendees from concerts
+- ability to add and remove attendees from concerts
 - the ability to display all concerts and all attendees

 ### Concert